'Done' Means the Running System: Why Liveness Is Not Outcome in Production AI

 - Tune against business tolerance, then treat every silent-failure incident as a missing outcome alarm and close that gap.
 Over time your alarms converge on the things that actually matter.

 The shift is small to state and demanding to live by: stop asking whether the system is up, and start asking whether it did its job.
 "The service is running" is the beginning of the investigation, not the end of it.
+If you want a sharper test of the whole question — how do you know your AI system is actually working? — the answer always reduces to the outcome, observed independently.
 In production AI, the only honest definition of done is the running system producing the right result, recently — and proven, not assumed.

 If your AI is in production and your monitoring still answers "is it up?" rather than "did it work?", that is a gap worth closing deliberately.
 We work through exactly this kind of instrumentation — outcome heartbeats, freshness contracts, independent verification — in a focused AI working session, or as part of longer-term AI consulting.
 We don't just say it; we show it, against the running system.